-Career Recap: At the start of the 2018 NFL Draft process, there was a lot of hype for Boston College defensive end Harold Landry.
-Landry went on to have a rough senior year, however, and it was Zach Allen who was the most impressive player on the Boston College defensive line.
-During the fall of 2017, a national scout told me that Allen had first-round potential if he decided to enter the 2018 NFL Draft as he was putting together an excellent season.
-Allen totaled 100 tackles with 15.5 tackles for a loss, six sacks, three passes broken up and an interception for 2017.
-As a sophomore, Allen contributed 36 tackles with 10 for a loss, six sacks, and four passes batted.
+Summary: At the start of the 2018 NFL Draft process, there was a lot of hype for Boston College defensive end Harold Landry.
+However, Landry went on to have a rough senior year and it was Zach Allen that was the most impressive player on the BC defensive line.
+During the fall of 2017, a national scout told me that Allen had first-round potential if he decided to enter the 2018 NFL Draft due to the excellent season he was putting together.
+In 2017, Allen totaled 100 tackles with 15.5 tackles for a loss, six sacks, three passes broken up and an interception.
+That was coming off a solid sophomore campaign with 36 tackles with 10 for a loss, six sacks and four passes batted.

-Skill-Set Summary: There is a lot to like about Allen for the NFL.
+There is a lot to like about Allen for the NFL.
 He is an instinctive defender who makes plays in both phases.
-With his size, strength, and physical style of play, Allen looks ready to compete on the next level.
+With his size, strength, and physical style of play, Allen looks ready to compete at the next level.

 In the pass rush, Allen is a physical defender.
 He has a powerful bull rush and consistently pushes offensive tackles into the pocket.
-Allen plays with good leverage to get underneath the pads of tackles and then get them on roller skates in the back pedal.
+Allen plays with good leverage to get underneath the pads of tackles and then get them on roller skates in their backpedal.
 Allen has heavy hands to shed blocks and break free when he gets upfield.
-With versatile size and some quickness, Allen has the ability to rush from the inside as well as coming off the edge.
-However, he could use more pass-rushing moves for the NFL.
+With versatile size and some quickness, Allen has the ability to rush from the inside as well as come off the edge.
+Allen could use more pass-rushing moves for the NFL.
 With his size and strength, it would be nice to see him add a club or rip move.

-Allen is a real asset in run defense, and his huge tackle totals are no accident.
-Constantly, he puts his team in good down-and-distance situations from making tackles near the line of scrimmage.
+Allen is a real asset in run defense, and his huge tackle total in 2017 was no accident.
+Constantly, he put his team in good down-and-distance situations from making tackles near the line of scrimmage.
 Allen is very good at taking on blockers, tossing them to the side, and taking down running backs before they can get to the second level.
 He is a very tough run defender.
 With his thick frame, Allen is strong to hold his ground at the point of attack.
 He anchors very well and is tough to move.
-Given his heavy hands, Allen is adept at shedding blocks quickly and then using his quickness to chase down backs.
+Helped by his heavy hands, Allen is adept at shedding blocks quickly and then using his quickness to chase down backs.
 Allen is disciplined, intelligent, and shows good vision to get in position to make stops.